Bridge-The-Divide/Link_Evaluator/README.md

 This tool might be very delicate and problematic but might become better and trusted by time.

 What do you think aubot this?
+Please don't discuss here.
+Use our [Wiki](https://github.com/Bridge-The-Divide/Link_Evaluator/wiki) instead for your thoughts and ideas.